Darren Criss: Advocacy and charity work

-Criss is an advocate for LGBT rights and is an active supporter of The Trevor Project, the leading national organization focused on suicide prevention efforts among lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) youth.
+Criss is an advocate for LGBTQ rights and is an active supporter of The Trevor Project, the leading national organization focused on suicide prevention efforts among lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) youth.
 Criss is the recipient of Varietys Power of Youth Philanthropy award for his contributions to The Trevor Project.

 Criss has been a spokesperson for various organizations, including Rock the Vote and the Foundation for New American Musicals.

 Criss recorded the Bob Dylan song "New Morning", featuring his brother, Chuck Criss, for Amnesty International.
 It was part of the compilation album Chimes of Freedom: Songs of Bob Dylan Honoring 50 Years of Amnesty International, released on January 24, 2012.

 Criss has performed at various charity benefits including American Conservatory Theater, AIDS Project Los Angeles, New Conservatory Theatre Center, Toys for Tots, City of Hope National Medical Center, Motion Picture & Television Fund, Public School Arts, MusiCares Foundation, The Old Vic, UCLA's Jonsson Comprehensive Cancer Center, Big Brothers Big Sisters of America, Young Storytellers Foundation, and the Elizabeth Glaser Pediatric AIDS Foundation.

 Personal life

 In January 2018, Criss announced he was engaged to Mia Swier, his girlfriend of seven and a half years.
 They married on February 16, 2019.
-The couple's first child, a daughter, was born in April 2022.
-Their second child, a son, was born in June 2024.
+The couple's first child, a daughter (named Bluesy Belle Criss), was born on April 14, 2022.
+Their second child, a son (named Brother László Criss) was born on June 3, 2024.